akimdesign/misc-work/Photoshop/psNotes.md

 - sometimes Preview will open the files instead of PS so right click and click Open with PS

 - \***\*Adobe Bridge\*\*** --> File --> Open in Bridge
-- Content space has thumbnails for files (can change size of them at bottom of screen slider bar or click on a file and use [cmd +/-])
+- Content space has thumbnails for files (can change size of them at bottom of screen slider bar or click on a file and use [CMD +/-])
 - Can Drag and Drop folders to navigate to it --> make it fav location
 - For large screen preview of file
   - click on file